-We all spend a great deal of time and energy working out how to fight IBS, and basically just firefighting.
+Do you spend a great deal of time and energy working out how to fight IBS, and basically just firefighting?
+Maybe it’s time to change strategy.

-But what if there was a better strategy?
+What if there was a smarter way forward?

 What if your body was not your enemy, but was actually asking for your help?
 For your support?